fltk-rs/fltk-rs/README.md

 ## Dependencies

-Rust version > 1.38.
-CMake and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.
+Rust (version > 1.38), CMake (version > 3.0), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.
 This crate also offers a bundled form of fltk on selected platforms, this can be enabled using the fltk-bundled feature flag (which requires curl and tar to download and unpack the bundled libraries).

 - Windows: No dependencies.
 - MacOS: No dependencies.